 The Library shall diversify its investments to the best of its ability based on the type of funds invested and the cash-flow needs of those funds.
 Diversification can be achieved by the type of investment, number of institutions, and length of maturity.

 V. Operating Fund

 The Operating Fund will be kept in a local area approved Financial Institution for convenience sake.
-The major portion of the Operating Fund will be kept in an interest bearing savings account until the money is needed.
-When funds are needed to cover written and sent checks, the needed amount will then be transferred to a checking account.
-The balance of the checking account will be kept los so the funds can remain in the savings account drawing interest as long as possible.
+A portion of the operating fund will be kept in an interest bearing savings account until the money is needed.
+The balance of the checking account will be kept so the funds will not be required to transfer except for major expenditures.
+When funds are needed to cover a major expenditure, the needed amount will then be transferred to a checking account.

 The Library Director shall provide monthly investment reports to the Library Board that clearly provides the following information regarding the investment portfolio: types of investments, depository institutions, principal balances, rates of return, and maturities.

 VII.
 Designation of Depositories

 All public funds of the Library Board shall be deposited in the designated depositories located in the territorial limits of the Library District.
 (IC 5-13-8-9)

 VIII.
 Investment Rate Quotes

 Whenever investments are made in a certificate of deposit, three quotes of the specific rates of interest for the term of the CD will be obtained.
 The quotes will be recorded in a memorandum and retained as a public record.
 The deposit will be placed with the designated depository quoting the highest rate of interest for the selected period.
 If two depositories tie for the highest quote, the deposit may be placed in any or all of the designated depositories quoting the highest rate at the fiscal officer’s discretion.
 (IC 5-13-9-4)

 All interest derived from an investment shall be receipted to the fund of which they are a part.